This article may contain *affiliate links. Please see our affiliate disclosure for more details

 Do you love flying down a road on two wheels propelled by nothing but gravity and your own body?
 You are not alone.
 Millions of people love bicycles just as much as you do.
 From basic transportation to full-on recreation.

 Bicycles have been popular since they were invented.
 And it shows no signs of slowing down.
 In fact, it has remained consistent for years as a multi-billion dollar industry in the U.S. alone.
 Who wouldn’t want to get a piece of that pie?

-You already have the passion and love for cycling, but how do you turn that into a profitable business.
-You could open a bike shop and deal with the inventory, and the loans, and the returns and finding a suitable building.
+You already have the passion and love for cycling, but how do you turn that into a profitable business?
+You could open a bike shop and deal with the inventory, the loans, and the returns and find a suitable building.

 Let’s get into it.

 There Is Just Something About Owning Your Own Business.
 Being Your Own Boss.
 Building Something From The Ground Up With Your Own Hands.
 Especially When It Is This Easy To Get Started.

 Our first stop in the bicycle niche is mountain biking.
 This is one of the most popular outdoor sports and recreation activities currently.
 The jump in popularity over recent years for mountain biking has been incredible.

 Finding your audience for mountain biking won’t be a problem.
 And finding things to write about won’t be an issue either.
 There are many ways to approach this great micro-niche.
 Finding great trails to ride in your area might be a great way to start with.